Here's what McGrath looks like as Iditarod mushers settle into their 24-hour stop - Alaska Public Media

 “I run, I run, I run — every day, every hour, every minute,” he said.
 “I use a ski pole too and I run, run, run, run to help my dogs and when I stop, you know, my dogs turn to see what’s happening.”

 Iditarod rookie Joe Taylor was also taking his required 24-hour break in McGrath.
-He said he’s scarred after going through the dusty, bumpy and windblown trail into the prior checkpoint, at Nikolai.
+He said he’s scarred after travelling the dusty, bumpy and windblown trail into the prior checkpoint, at Nikolai.

 Still, he said he feels “surprisingly good.”